 To start preparing this unique drink, we will need to switch some of the ingredients in the original recipe to make it low carb.

-Using my recipe you will make low-carb eggnog enough for at least 5 people.
+Using my recipe you will make low-carb eggnog enough for at least 4 guests.
 The low carb ingredients you will need:

 - 1 cup heavy cream